tcranston/VetLIFU/index.md

 ## What is Low Intensity Focused Ultrasound?
 Low Intesity Focused Ultrasound (LIFU) is a new generation of therapeutic ultrasound.
 Therapeutic ultrasound has been recognized as an effective treatment for soft tissue injuries for many years.
-Its benefits are decrease pain by reducing swelling and the inflammatory response, increase blood flow to the affected site, thereby speeding up the healing process and to gently massage the area relieving tension and softening scar tissue.
+The benefits include decreasing pain and swelling, increasing blood flow to the affected area and gently breaking down scar tissue.

 {::nomarkdown}